-The Microbial Biotechnology section of the KNVM aims at bringing together academia and industries involved in the field.
-We are excited to announce the MB3.0 Fall meeting, which will take place on November 7th in Delft.
+The Microbial Biotechnology section of the KNVM, associated to the Microbial Physiology Platform of the NBV, is excited to announce the MB4.0 Fall meeting, which will take place on Monday November 6th 2017 in Delft.

 Venue: TU Delft sports and culture, Theater auditorium Mekelweg 10, building 38, TU Delft

 The registration fee will have to be paid in cash at the registration desk on the day of the fall meeting.
-Registration is now closed.
+You can register here.

 Click here for a map to reach the venue.

 A parking for cars is available nearby on the Van den Broekweg.

 If you have questions, please contact Pascale Daran-Lapujade.

 10:00 - 10:10 Introduction Herwig Bachmann, NIZO/VU Amsterdam

 10:40 - 11:00 Ruud Weusthuis, Wageningen University